medalotte/sampling-based-planners/README.md

 # sampling-based-planners
-C++ implementation of RRT, RRT*, and Informed-RRT* as a shared library which are incremental sampling-based path planning methods, and it supports any dimensions
+C++ implementation of RRT, RRT*, and Informed-RRT* as a shared library which are sampling-based path planning methods, and it supports any dimensions

 #### TODO
 - Implement `examples/path-planner-3D`